Stevie-P72/quotable/README.md

 ## Deployment
 This project was deployed to Heroku.
 In order to do this, the following steps were taken:
-* A Procfile was created, to inform Heroku what commands are required to run the website
+* A Procfile was created, to inform Heroku what commands are required to run the website.
-* a Requirements.txt file, which is used to install all of the dependencies this website has.
+* A Requirements.txt file, which is used to install all of the dependencies this website has.
+* Environment variables for IP, Port and the Mongo URL were set, so to give access to the Mongo Database.

 ## Credits
 ### Sample Quotes